martakarass/biomechanics-manuscript/README.md

 # Biomechanics manuscript

-This repository accompanies the manuscript preprint "Estimating knee movement patterns of recreational runners across training sessions using multilevel functional regression model" and contains both data and the R code needed to reproduce all analyses and results included in the manuscript.
+This repository accompanies the manuscript preprint "Estimating knee movement patterns of recreational runners across training sessions using multilevel functional regression model".

+It contains both data and the R code needed to reproduce all analyses and results included in the manuscript.

 # Repository navigation